 The type of app you develop depends on your company's requirements.
 In your app startup business plan, mention what kind of app you are creating, an Uber-like app for movers, a gaming app, or a file manager.
 Every app offers distinct features, each of which has a different monetary value.
 Additionally, state whether the app will be a hybrid or native app or a web app.

 The platform choice and features will determine the final cost of the price.
-For example, native platform development can cost $5000 each, whereas cross-platforms have an estimate of $8,750.
+For example, native platform development can cost $5000 each, whereas cross-platforms are estimated at $8,750.
+Mvp app development

 Part of smart business planning is launching a prototype in the market than a full-functional, expensive product right off the bat.
 Share with the investors your plan for developing an MVP for your product, include the cost of developing an MVP, the factors that will influence its price, and other details.